martinkaptein/Events.txt/README.md

 WORK IN PROGRESS

-Repeating events should be added below `#repeatingEvents` and start with a dash (`-`).
+Repeating events should be added below `#repeatingYearly` and start with a dash (`-`).
 The script `maintain.py` adds these events automatically, whilst "filling" the Events.txt file up with additional days (can be defined in script).

-Note: Until now, #repeatingEvents assumes, that those events repeat each year.
+Note: Until now, #repeatingYearly assumes, that those events repeat each year.
 The script expects only day/month format.

-The recommended practise is to always keep repeating events inside #repeatingEvents.
+The recommended practise is to always keep repeating events inside #repeatingYearly.
 This way, they wont get "lost" after a few years.

 The maintain.py script does not get rid of past days.
 It is up to the user, what to do with past events.